-- seats, may also come on.
-See Heated Front Seats on page 3-5 and Vehicle Personalization on page 5-50.

-- The rear defogger will turn on during colder outside temperatures.

-- Selecting during colder outside temperatures before shutting the vehicle off will help windshield clearing.

-- Shutting the vehicle off in ECO

-Mode without selected will

-minimize the impact to electric

-range.
-Shutting the vehicle off in

-other modes will maximize

-heating or air conditioning.

-- The engine may start to provide energy for heating and cooling, independent of the vehicle being plugged in or completely charged.
+- The rear window defogger will turn on during colder outside temperatures. - Selecting \ cluster during colder outside temperatures before shutting the vehicle off will help windshield clearing. - Shutting the vehicle off in eco mode without selected will minimize the impact to electric range.
+Shutting the vehicle off in other modes will maximize heating or air conditioning. - The engine may start to provide energy for heating and cooling, independent of the vehicle being plugged in or completely charged.
 Engine Assisted Heating operation, if available, can be personalized.

-See "Engine Assisted Heating" under Vehicle Personalization on page 5-50.

-Vehicle range may decrease if the vehicle is not plugged into an electrical outlet.
+See "Engine Assist Heat Plugged In" under Vehicle Personalization \$ 139. - Vehicle range may decrease if the vehicle is not plugged into an electrical outlet.
 If the vehicle is plugged in, much of the energy needed to support this feature will be provided from the electrical outlet, not from the high voltage battery.